macmattes/HeizungESP8266/README.md

 this is a forked project from haniham/HeizungESP8266

-- changed to run on a nodemcu board from lolin,
+- runs on a nodemcu board from lolin,

 - heater is a Vaillant VK164/1C